-USA Softball USA Softball NCAA
+USA Softball NCAA NFHS

-RULE 3: EQUIPMENT 110101
+RULE 3: EQUIPMENT

 Official Bat

 The official bat for USA Softball Championship Play must meet all USA Softball specifications and requirements of Rule 3, Section 1 and: 1) The official bat, made up of the knob, handle, grip, taper, barrel, and end cap shall be free of burs, dents, cracks, sharp edges rattles and show no signs of excessive wear.
 The official bat may be marked OFFICIAL SOFTBALL by the manufacturer, be no more than 34 inches long nor exceed 38 ounces in weight.
 The official bat shall not be more than 2.250 inches in diameter at it's largest part, including any tolerance expansion.
 The official bat must bear either the ASA 2000 Certification Mark, ASA 2004 Certification Mark, or ASA 2013 Certification Mark (Slow Pitch Only) or USA Softball Certification Marks and must not be listed on the USA Softball Non Approved Bat List.
 And 2) must be included on the list of approved bat models published by the USA Softball or painting the name or number of the player will not make the bat an altered bat.
 The bats shall bear the permanent ASA 2004 certification seal and be on the current NCAA Approved Softball Bat List as maintained on the NCAA and SUP websites indicating compliance with the bat performance standard per the appropriate ASTM testing protocol. a) The barrel, taper and handle shall be one piece or multi-piece permanently assembled. b) If it is a multi-piece permanently model, the connection shall be sufficiently stiff to resemble its initial manufactured condition and have not excessive wobble. c) Shall be metal, plastic, graphite, carbon, magnesium, fiberglass, ceramic, titanium or any composite material. d) Shall not have exposed rivets, pins, rough or sharp edges or any form of exterior fastener that would present hazards.
 Bats shall be free of damage (rattles, dents, burrs, wobble and cracks) and not be altered from their certification specifications.
-Words OFFICIAL SOFTBALL not required.
+Required USA Certification Mark and not be listed on the Non-Approved Bat List With Certification Marks.
+Not required to be on Approved Bat List.
 1-5-1

-Approved Bat List On the USA Softball website, www.USAsoftball.com 3.1 Upon arrival to the field, each coach shall provide a new, printed copy of the current NCAA Approved Softball Bat List for each day of competition.
-5.2 No approved list posted.
+Approved Bat List

+On the USA Softball website, www.USAsoftball.com 3.1 Upon arrival to the field, each coach shall provide a new, printed copy of the current NCAA Approved Softball Bat List for each day of competition.
+No approved list posted.
 1-5-1d